greenelab/deep-review/sections/04_study.md

 these methods did not show any advantage over MetaPSICOV [@doi:10.1093/bioinformatics/btu791], a method using two cascaded neural networks.
-Very recently, Wang and Xu et al. proposed a novel deep learning method RaptorX-Contact [@doi:10.1371/journal.pcbi.1005324] that can significantly improve contact prediction accuracy over MetaPSICOV especially for proteins without many sequence homologs.
-This deep model is formed by one 1D residual neural network and one 2D residual neural network.
+Very recently, Wang and Xu et al. proposed a novel deep learning method RaptorX-Contact [@doi:10.1371/journal.pcbi.1005324] that can significantly improve contact prediction over MetaPSICOV especially for proteins without many sequence homologs.
+RaptorX-Contact employs a network architecture formed by one 1D residual neural network and one 2D residual neural network.
 Blindly tested in the latest CASP competition (i.e., CASP12 [@url:http://www.predictioncenter.org/casp12/rrc_avrg_results.cgi]), RaptorX-Contact is ranked first in terms of the total F1 score (a widely-used performance metric) on free-modeling targets as well as the whole set of targets.
 In the CASP12 test, the group ranked second also employed a deep learning method.
-Even MetaPSICOV, which ranked third in CASP12, employed more and wider hidden layers in its neural networks than its old version.
-Wang and Xu et al. have also demonstrated in another blind test CAMEO (which can be interpreted as a fully-automated CASP) [@url:http://www.cameo3d.org/] that the predicted contacts can fold quite a few proteins with a novel fold and only 65-330 sequence homologs and that their method also works well on membrane protein contact prediction even if trained mostly by non-membrane proteins.
+Even MetaPSICOV, which ranked third in CASP12, employed more and wider hidden layers than its old version.
+Wang and Xu et al. have also demonstrated in another blind test CAMEO (which can be interpreted as a fully-automated CASP) [@url:http://www.cameo3d.org/] that their predicted contacts can help fold quite a few proteins with a novel fold and only 65-330 sequence homologs and that their method also works well on membrane protein contact prediction even if trained mostly by non-membrane proteins.
 In fact, most of the top 10 contact prediction groups in CASP12 employed some kind of deep learning techniques.
 The RaptorX-Contact method performed better mainly due to introduction of residual neural networks and exploiting contact occurrence patterns by simultaneous prediction of all the contacts in a single protein.
-It is still possible to further improve contact prediction by studying some new network architectures.
+It is still possible to further improve contact prediction by studying new deep network architectures.
-In addition, the deep learning methods summarized above also apply to the prediction of interfacial contacts of a protein complex.
 However, current methods fail when proteins in question have almost no sequence homologs.
+It is unclear if there is an effective way to deal with this type of proteins or not except waiting for more sequence homologs.
+Finally, the deep learning methods summarized above also apply to interfacial contact prediction of a protein complex, but may be less effective since on average protein complexes have fewer sequence homologs.

 ### Signaling